The History of Agent Orange

 The Agent Orange Act of 1991 and VA’s Herbicide Regulations

 The Act required VA to create a presumption of exposure which states that VA will presume that veterans who served in the Republic of Vietnam during the war were exposed to Agent Orange.
-However, this presumption only includes veterans who served “boots-on-the-ground” and those who were stationed aboard ships that navigated the inland waterways of Vietnam, called Brown Water veterans.
+However, at that time, the presumption only included veterans who served “boots-on-the-ground” and those who were stationed aboard ships that navigated the inland waterways of Vietnam, called Brown Water veterans.

 Agent Orange Presumption Should Be Applied to Burn Pit Exposure